 If you’re like most Americans, the value of your home definitely did not increase in 2011.
-So why are experts predicting that homeowner insurance premiums will continue to rise, some by as much as 18% according to an A.M.
+So why are experts predicting that homeowners insurance premiums will continue to rise, some by as much as 18% according to an A.M.
 Best report?
-You may not like or agree with the answer, but those same experts say it may be because your insurance premiums had been relatively cheap for years.
+You may not like or agree with the answer, but those same experts say it may be because your homeowners insurance premiums had been relatively cheap for years.

 It seems that soft market conditions made it difficult for insurance companies to obtain permission to raise their rates until recently.
 Homeowners insurance premiums began to trend upward a couple of years ago in the wake exceptionally severe storms that affected the U.S. Midwest and southeast regions.
 Then there was Hurricane Irene, one of costliest hurricanes to ever hit America’s northeast, plus the unprecedented earthquake that rattled Virginia last August.
 Add in the impact of global disasters like the tsunami in Japan, floods in Thailand and Australia and earthquakes in New Zealand that resulted in higher reinsurance costs.
 All piled on, it left insurance companies feeling vulnerable and set up conditions that favored their requests for rate increases to mitigate future risk.
 Or, in layman’s terms, they’d paid out a whole lot of cash and were concerned that they weren’t bringing in enough revenue to cover another year with lots of claims unless they could raise their rates.